Upland Bent

 Grass family (Poaceae)

-Description: This native perennial grass is ¾–2¾' tall and develops tufts of unbranched leafy culms.
-In sunny habitats, this grass is taller and more stout, while in shaded habitats it is shorter and more delicate.
-The culms are light green, slender, and glabrous.
-About 6-8 alternate leaves occur along the length of each culm.
-The leaf blades are 1-6 mm. across and 2-10" long; they are medium green and hairless.
-The leaf sheaths are medium green, hairless, and open.
-At the junction of each blade and sheath, there is a ligule that is white and membranous.
+Description: This is a perennial grass about ½–2½' tall that develops either individually or in loose tufts of unbranched leafy culms.
+In sunny habitats with fertile soil, this grass is taller and more stout, while in shaded habitats with poor soil it is shorter and more delicate.
+The culms are light green, terete, slender, and glabrous.
+About 4-8 alternate leaves occur along the length of each culm (some lower leaves may be withered away).
+The longer blades of lower leaves have a tendency to droop, while the shorter blades of upper leaves are more stiff and straight.
+The leaf blades are 1-6 mm. across and 2-10" long; they are medium green or grayish green, flat, and hairless.
+The leaf sheaths are medium green or grayish green, hairless, and open.
+The ligules at the junctions of leaf blades and sheaths are white and short-membranous.
 The nodes along each culm are green and swollen.

-The culm of each fertile shoot terminates in an inflorescence about 3-12" long and half as much across; this inflorescence is often as long as the rest of the shoot.
-It consists of an airy panicle spikelets that is much branched.
-The rachis (or central axis) of this panicle is slender, hairless, and tends to zigzag along its length between whorls of 2-3 branches.
-Terminal branchlets with spikelets often develop toward the middle of larger branches; these branches are usually quite divergent, especially for fertile shoots growing in shaded habitats.
-Each spikelet consists of a pair of glumes and a single lemma with a floret; the inner palea is absent or insignificant.
+The culm of each fertile shoot terminates in an inflorescence that is 2-10" long and about one-half as much across; this inflorescence is about one-third of the length of the shoot.
+It consists of an airy panicle of spikelets that is much branched.
+The rachis (or central axis) of this panicle is slender and hairless; it is either straight or zigzags slightly along its length between whorls of 2-3 branches.
+Terminal branchlets with spikelets develop toward both the middle and tips of lateral branches; these branches and branchlets are usually quite divergent.
+Each spikelet consists of a pair of glumes and a single lemma with a perfect floret; the inner palea is absent or insignificant.
 The glumes are 2-3 mm. long, light green, lanceolate, and strongly keeled; one glume is slightly larger than the other.
-The lemma is 1-2 mm. long, light green, and oblong-ovate; it is shorter than the glumes.
+The lemma is 1-2 mm. long, light green, and oblong-elliptic in shape; it is shorter than the glumes.
 In each spikelet, the prominent glumes resemble a pair of tiny claws.
 The blooming period usually occurs during the late summer or early fall.
-Pollination is by wind.
+Cross-pollination of the florets is by wind.
 The inflorescence turns tan when the grains ripen.
 The root system is fibrous.
 Sometimes, this grass forms small colonies by reseeding itself.

-Range & Habitat: Upland Bent is common in southern Illinois, occasional in central Illinois, and uncommon or absent in the northern part of the state.
-Habitats include rocky upland woodlands, mesic woodlands, thinly wooded bluffs, wooded slopes, woodland openings, prairie swales, dolomite prairies (in NE Illinois), and gravelly seeps.
-In woodlands, this species is often found on decayed tree stumps or near the base of deciduous trees.
+Range & Habitat: The native Upland Bent is common in southern Illinois, occasional in central Illinois, and uncommon or absent in the northern part of the state (see Distribution Map).
+Habitats include rocky upland woodlands, dry-mesic woodlands, thinly wooded bluffs, wooded slopes, open woodlands, woodland openings, small prairie swales, dolomite prairies (in NE Illinois), shaded gravelly seeps, and trampled ground in picnic areas underneath trees.
+In woodlands, Upland Bent is often found on decayed tree stumps or around the trunks of deciduous trees, especially in semi-open areas where the soil quality is poor and ground vegetation is scant.
 In sunny habitats, where it is less common, this grass prefers areas with more ground moisture.
-The size and appearance of Upland Bent is highly variable across different habitats.

 Return